orivann/aquapump-app/docs/operations.md

 ## 6. Terraform & Cluster Bootstrap

-Terraform modules (see `deploy/terraform/` if present in your fork) are expected to:
+The infrastructure lives in `../aquapump-infra` and is applied with standard `terraform init/plan/apply` commands.
+The stack handles:

-1. Provision the VPC, subnets, and security groups.
+1. VPC, subnet, and security group creation inside the target AWS account/region.
-2. Launch EC2 instances that install K3s and configure MetalLB for load balancing.
+2. EKS control plane + managed node groups sized via `nodegroup.tf`.
-3. Install Argo CD via Helm and configure an initial admin password.
+3. Cluster add-ons via Helm (`ingress-nginx`, `cert-manager`, `Argo CD`, cluster-autoscaler).
-4. Create IAM roles/policies for GitHub OIDC (see `trust-policy.json`, `ecr-policy.json`).
+4. IAM roles/policies for GitHub OIDC plus Amazon ECR (see `trust-policy.json`, `ecr-policy.json`).

-> **Note**: If Terraform modules are not yet committed, copy them from the infrastructure repository used by your DevOps team or create new modules following these steps.
+When bootstrapping a new environment, run Terraform first, then apply the Argo CD Applications from `../aquapump-gitops/applications` so the workloads sync automatically.

 ## 7. Secrets Management